snake-scaly/cunit/README.md

 Bugs
 ----

-* Currently only works in Widnows.
-* Running each test in a separate process is relatively slow.
+* Running each test in a separate process is relatively slow in Windows.
+  This is less of a problem in Linux.
+* Automatic memory leak detection only works in Windows.
+You'll have to use mtrace or valgrind in Linux.

 Basic Usage
 -----------